bdetwiler/draft-detecting-unwanted-location-trackers/charter/charter-detecting-unwanted-location-trackers.md

 3. Specify guidance for non-owner device platforms necessary to support implementation of the DULT protocol.

+4. Before deciding to publish the protocol the WG will:
-4. Carry out a threat analysis and security analysis before publishing protocol
+	* Carry out a threat analysis and security analysis
+	* Gather implementation experience
+	* Vet its work with gender-based violence experts

 5. Design mechanisms to ensure that devices that do not correctly implement or adhere to the DULT protocol can be detected and excluded from being trackable via crowdsourced location networks.
  * This includes considerations for addressing legacy trackers that cannot update to the DULT protocol.